alex-oleshkevich/starsessions/README.md

 1. Add `starsessions.SessionMiddleware` to your application to enable session support,
 2. Configure session store and pass it to the middleware,
-3. Load session in your view using `load_session` utility.
+3. Load session in your view/middleware using `load_session` utility.

 ```python
 from starlette.applications import Starlette